-Ever had to teach literacy skills in your music classroom?
-Do you want to explore more ways to connect literacy and music?
-I’m hoping this blog post on how to make rain in music class gives you some interactive ideas to help you.
+Looking for some ideas on how to literacy and music?
+I’m hoping this blog post on how to make rain in music class gives you some interactive ideas.

 I had an opportunity to pinch hit in a first grade classroom this week due to unexpected rainfall and flooding in Arizona and so some teachers were not able to get to school.
 As I helped them work on “sh”, “ch”, “th” digraphs from the spelling list on the board, I decided to integrate some musical elements into the lesson.
 After going through the sounds and the words I asked the students if they could make rain sounds using the digraphs.

 Tongues whirled, lips babbled, teeth hissed (?), throats gutted out a storm of sounds that echoed the rain fall pounding outside the building.
 It only took a minute or two, the kids were engaged and their eyes really lit up as they came up with new “rain” sounds.
 I felt like it was a successful addition to the lesson and gave them an opportunity to imagine, create and share–things they need to do every day.